graphql-rust/juniper/docs/book/content/types/objects/complex_fields.md

 * Per-argument default values
 * Per-argument descriptions

-These, and more features, are described more thorougly in [the reference documentation](https://docs.rs/juniper/latest/juniper/macro.object.html).
+These, and more features, are described more thoroughly in [the reference documentation](https://docs.rs/juniper/latest/juniper/macro.object.html).